qsniyg/maxurl/.github/ISSUE_TEMPLATE/other.md

 ---
 name: Other
-about: Anything that doesn't fit in the above categories
+about: Anything that doesn't fit in the other categories
 title: ''
 labels: ''
 assignees: ''